Family Members Attack Paramedics Trying To Save Drug Overdose Patient Resulting In His Death

 It is unclear why there was such heated animosity toward the first responders, who are trained to handle such emergencies.
 However, such attacks are apparently becoming more commonplace in and around Sydney.

-The Australian Paramedic Association and released a statement that detailed that the patient died of cardiac arrest while waiting for help.
+The Australian Paramedic Association released a statement that detailed that the patient died of cardiac arrest while waiting for help.

-APA Secretary Steve Pearce said “the stupidity of these people have taken the life of their family member.”
+APA Secretary Steve Pearce said, “the stupidity of these people have taken the life of their family member.”

 “We don’t want any more people to face the horrifying situation of their loved ones dying because paramedics are unable to treat patients after threats of violence,” Pearce added.